 It’s best to join closed groups that require an administrator’s approval to post something.
 This is an essential precautionary step to take since open groups allow anyone to post anything, which may prove to be harmful to those who have mental health issues.

-6. Virtual reality – Psychology has been somewhat slow in adapting the technological advancements.
+Psychology has been somewhat slow in adopting technological advancements.
 Thankfully, mental health interventions have finally welcomed tech to use virtual reality (VR) to enhance psychiatric well-being.

 Psychologists use virtual reality intervention for several aspects of clinical assessment.
 These are also helpful in offering treatment and rehabilitation.
 For instance, VR is used to assist in the treatment of PTSD and strengthening memory in Alzheimer’s patients that many brain test reviews point out.